19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Shield X Property.md

 ## Requirements

-If the wielder does not a positive [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md), they do not gain the AC bonus.
+The wielder needs at least 1 [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) to be able to gain the AC bonus.

 ## Don / Doff